Feds say Fred Meyer, QFC broke the law by banning BLM buttons at work

 The NLRB will now try to negotiate a settlement between the union and Kroger that might involve changing company policy or other remedies.
 If a settlement isn’t reached, the NLRB can issue a formal complaint that might result in a trial.

-“It’s [a] step in the right direction for a company that puts as one of its core values diversity and inclusion,” said Motoko Kusanagi, a checker at the QFC in Seattle’s University Village, where employees said they were pressured by store managers to take off the BLM button last September.
+“It’s a step in the right direction for a company that puts as one of its core values diversity and inclusion,” said Motoko Kusanagi, a checker at the QFC in Seattle’s University Village, where employees said they were pressured by store managers to take off the BLM button last September.
 “We should live the values we preach.”

 “We look forward to reviewing the proposed settlement agreement,” a Kroger spokesperson said in a statement Friday.
 “Our company is unequivocal in standing with our black associates, deeply listening and taking action to advance more diverse, inclusive and equitable communities.”